grumpyoldgit/rembrandt/README.md

 ### Updating rembrandt

-When new code is available on github in this repo, you can get the latest changes with a simple command, executed in the rembrand directory:
+When new code is available on github in this repo, you can get the latest changes with a simple command, executed in the rembrandt directory:

 ```
 git pull